plone/buildout.coredev/docs/plips.rst

     Keep in mind that champions are in passive mode by default.
 If you need help or guidance, please reach out to them as soon as possible to activate help mode.

 I’m still nervous.
 Can I get involved other ways at first?
     If you want to feel the process and how it works, help us review PLIPs as the implementations finish up.
-Simply ask on  of the Framework Team members what PLIPs are available for review or check the status of PLIPs at XXX:Link.
-Make sure to let us know you intend to review the PLIP by joining the Framework Team mailing list (XXX:link) and sending a quick email.
+Simply ask on  of the Framework Team members what PLIPs are available for review or check the status of PLIPs at the `following link <https://dev.plone.org/report/24>`_.
+Make sure to let us know you intend to review the PLIP by joining the `Framework Team mailing list <https://lists.plone.org/mailman/listinfo/plone-framework-team>`_ and sending a quick email.
-    Then, follow the simple instructions for reviewing a PLIP (XXX:link).
+    Then, follow the simple instructions for :doc:`reviewing a PLIP <plipreview>`.
 Thank you in advance!

 When can I submit a PLIP?
     Today, tomorrow, any time!
 After the PLIP is accepted, the Framework Team will try to judge complexity and time to completion and assign it to a milestone.
 You can begin working immediately, and we encourage submitting fast and furious.